Hyatt Points Value

 Hyatt Points can be used to stay at Miraval Resorts & Spas.
 Miraval is a luxury chain that focuses on your wellbeing, renewing your spirit and making you feel your best.
 Booking your award nights through Hyatt will include a $175 resort credit per person, gourmet cuisine, freshly prepared snacks and beverages, and complimentary wellness activities, fitness classes, lectures, and more.

 The pricing point for stays at Miraval locations depend on how many people are with you and the season you go.
-When I searched cash prices in August across a few date ranges, I got roughly $400-$600 per night for a single person occupancy and $600-$820 per night for a double (before taxes/fees).
+When I searched cash prices across a few date ranges, I got roughly $400-$600 per night for a single person occupancy and $600-$820 per night for a double (before taxes/fees).

 Booking a stay at a Miraval Resort using Hyatt Points will cost you 45,000 Points per night for a single occupancy.
 You can also dish out 75,000 points for a suite or 105,000 points for a premium suite, still single occupancy.
 If you want to take someone along, it will cost you 20,000 points per night for the second person.